NDecision/Banzai/README.md

 but people just need to learn how to handle this on their own.
 It's becoming less important with so much server-side code embracing async.
 This is a breaking change, hence the move to 2.0.
 - So what do I do if I override a method and my implementation isn't async?
 The best approach currently is to perform a Task.FromResult(result).
-Task.Result doesn't incur scheduler overhead.
+Task.FromResult doesn't incurr scheduler overhead.
 This is what Banzai was previously doing internally.

 ShouldExecute: